 The Two Research Traditions

 Qualitative research — interviews, ethnography, diary studies — explores the “why” behind behavior.
 Why do users churn after 90 days?
 Why did the enterprise prospect choose a competitor?
-Why does the onboarding flow create friction?
+Why does the onboarding flow create friction even though the funnel metrics look reasonable?
 Qualitative methods produce rich, contextual understanding that explains human motivation.
+They surface the language users use to describe their problems, the workflows they’ve cobbled together, and the alternatives they considered.
+None of this comes out of a survey, no matter how well-designed.

 Most SaaS teams default to quantitative methods because they are faster, cheaper, and produce data that feels more objective.
-This default produces measurement without understanding — teams know that 23% of users drop off during onboarding but cannot explain why.
+This default produces measurement without understanding — teams know that 23% of users drop off during onboarding but cannot explain why, and so the fixes they ship don’t move the metric.
+The deeper issue with this default is that it shapes what questions a team thinks to ask.
+A team that only runs surveys stops noticing when the right question is “why” rather than “how many.”
+For a fuller treatment of the qualitative side and how it pairs with quant signal, see the AI customer interviews complete guide.

 Method Comparison for Common SaaS Research Questions